kjcamann/monad-bft/docs/peer_discovery.md

 ### pruning

-- Peer pruning is performed periodically/triggered by high watermark to keep peers manageable
+- Peer pruning is performed periodically and triggered by high watermark to keep peers manageable
-- Nodes that do not respond to consecutive pings beyond a threshold are pruned
 - Nodes that have not participated in secondary raptorcast beyond a threshold are pruned
-- Random full nodes are pruned if we're still above high watermark
+- Public full nodes are pruned if we're still above high watermark
-- Currently validators for the current and next epoch, and dedicated full nodes are not pruned even if unresponsive or total number of peers is above high watermark
+- Currently validators for the current and next epoch, dedicated and prioritized full nodes are not pruned even if unresponsive or total number of peers is above high watermark